Electrically switchable photonic diode empowered by chiral resonance

 In this article, we propose and experimentally demonstrate an electrically tunable photonic diode on a silicon-on-insulator (SOI) platform that harnesses chiral resonances in a compact microring resonator.
-Owing to unbalanced backscattering induced by spiral-shaped deformations on the microresonators, the mode chirality lifts the contrast in intracavity power between the two excitation directions, turning on the photonic diode with non-reciprocal transmission at a threshold power down to $-5\,\mathrm{dBm}$.
+Driven by unbalanced backscattering induced by spiral-shaped deformations, strong mode chirality lifts the contrast in intracavity power between the two excitation directions, turning on the photonic diode with non-reciprocal transmission at a threshold power as low as $-5\,\mathrm{dBm}$.
 The photonic diode operates in two distinct modes, differentiated by thermal pre-activation conditions, each exhibiting unique spectral characteristics.
 Besides, the chirality further governs dynamics of self-pulsation (SP), producing direction-dependent activation thresholds and waveform characteristics.
-Most significantly, the post-fabrication phase tuning permits full electrical reconfiguration between forward, backward, and disabled states through sign reversal of chirality.
-The synergistic combination of electrical reconfiguration and operation-dependent nonlinear response represents a fundamental advance over conventional static nonreciprocal devices.
+Crucially, post-fabrication phase tuning permits full electrical reconfiguration between forward, backward, and disabled states through sign reversal of chirality.
+The synergistic combination of electrical reconfiguration and operation-dependent nonlinear response represents a fundamental advance over conventional static non-reciprocal devices.